learn-co-curriculum/phase-3-ruby-building-applications-gems-and-bundler/README.md

 # Gems and Bundler

-## Objectives
+## Learning Goals

-- Learn about requiring external code libraries, called gems, in your Ruby applications.
+- Learn about requiring external code libraries, called gems, in your Ruby applications

-- Learn how to use Bundler and a Gemfile to manage gems and their dependencies in your applications.
+- Learn how to use Bundler and a Gemfile to manage gems and their dependencies in your applications

 ### Define Ruby Gems